pantheon-systems/documentation/source/content/guides/collaborative-development.md

 contributors: [bmackinney, jessifischer, mrfelton]
 date: 4/3/2015
 ---
-While Pantheon provides Git repositories for all sites on the platform, many teams need to use an external repository hosted at a provider, like GitHub or Bitbucket, as the canonical version of the site's codebase.
-This guide will show you how to get up and running using a GitHub account as the example, although the steps should be similar for any provider.
+Pantheon provides Git repositories for all sites on the platform.
+Some teams may need an external repository hosted by a provider, like GitHub or Bitbucket, to function as the canonical version of the site's codebase.
+This guide shows you how to get started using Pantheon with an external respository.
+The example below uses a GitHub account, however, the steps should be similar for any provider.

 ## Git Repositories on Pantheon

 The codebase for your site is stored in a Git repository.
-This includes our versions of Drupal or WordPress core, and all of the custom and contributed modules, plugins, and themes that work together to power your site.
+This includes your versions of Drupal or WordPress core, and all of the custom and contributed modules, plugins, and themes that work together to power your site.
 It doesn’t include the `/sites/default/files/` or `/wp-content/uploads/` directories, or your database.

 This repository will be a clone of one of the **upstreams** running on the platform, usually [Drupal 7](https://github.com/pantheon-systems/drops-7/ "Pantheon's Drupal 7 repository at GitHub") or [WordPress](https://github.com/pantheon-systems/WordPress/ "Pantheon's WordPress repository at GitHub"), or one of their forks that our users manage as [custom upstreams](/custom-upstream/ "Documentation article about running custom upstreams on Pantheon").
-Your site’s repository on our platform will track one of these upstream repositories as a Git remote.
-To see which repo your site is tracking, go to your Site Dashboard, click the **Settings tab**, then **About site**.
+Your site’s repository on the Pantheon platform will track one of these upstream repositories as a Git remote.
+To see which repository your site is tracking, go to your Site Dashboard, click the **Settings tab**, then **About site**.
 The name of the upstream will be linked to the repository's hosted location.

 These repositories control the common codebase for several sites.
-The most common change to an upstream is in the event of a core version release.
+The most common change to an upstream is the release of a new core version.
 These changes to the upstream repository become available to the sites running them within a day.
 For individual sites, using GitHub to collaborate on custom code is often a requirement for teams.
-In order to do so, you’ll need a quick and efficient way to keep your Pantheon repo in sync with GitHub.
+In order to do so, you’ll need a quick and efficient way to keep your Pantheon repository in sync with GitHub.

 This guide will show you the basics for collaborating with others if your site: